-The beaches along Florida’s Gulf Coast are some of the best in the United States, offering palm-tree dotted shores and easygoing vibes that are perfect for a tropical getaway.
-You’ll discover soft white-sand, sparkling emerald waters, and access to an array of memorable outdoor adventures.
+The beaches along Florida’s Gulf Coast are some of the best in the United States, offering palm-tree-dotted shores and easygoing vibes that are perfect for a tropical getaway.
+You’ll discover soft white sand, sparkling emerald waters, and access to charming seafood restaurants and an array of memorable outdoor adventures.
 For unspoiled landscapes and stunning sunset views, head to one of these top beaches on Florida’s Gulf Coast.

 Located on Florida’s Emerald Coast, Fort Walton Beach is an idyllic Gulf Coast destination with 24 miles of picturesque shoreline.
 A family-friendly area with white sand beaches and emerald green waters, this fuss-free beach is a great place to soak up the sunshine.
 Dine on delicious Gulf-to-table seafood at local restaurants, take the kids to see the marine life at Gulfarium Marine Adventure Park or go on a boating excursion at this year-round fishing destination.

 A Gulf Coast gem, St. Pete Beach offers a solid stretch of undeveloped beach.
 Just a short drive from Tampa, this family-friendly destination offers immaculate sugar-sand beaches and a picturesque coastline.
-Enjoy the plethora of water sports on offer, head out for a dose of culture at nearby Dali Museum, or admire the lush foliage at the Florida Botanical Gardens.
-Shoppers will want to take a stroll down Corey Avenue to browse the boutiques, restaurants and galleries.
+Enjoy the long list of activities here, whether you want to join water sports fun, head out for a dose of culture at the nearby Dali Museum, or admire the lush foliage at the Florida Botanical Gardens.
+Shoppers will want to take a stroll down Corey Avenue to browse the boutiques, restaurants, and galleries.

-One of Florida’s most beloved beach destinations, Sanibel Island offers visitors a combination of outdoor adventures and natural attractions.
+One of the most beautiful towns in Florida, Sanibel Island offers visitors a combination of outdoor adventures and natural attractions.
 Boasting a small-town charm without chain restaurants, streetlights and traffic lights, Sanibel Island is home to 15 miles of beach and over 250 kinds of shells.
-Known as the “Shelling Capital of the World”, people travel from all over the world to scour the beaches each every morning for the array of unique pieces that have washed up ashore.
+Known as the “Shelling Capital of the World”, people travel from all over the world to scour the beaches every morning for the array of unique pieces that have washed up ashore.

 Home to St. George Island State Park, St. George Island is a 28-mile-long barrier island that lacks chain restaurants and high-rise hotels.
 Kayaking, cycling, and paddleboard are popular outdoor activities, while the clear Gulf waters make for a great day of fishing.
 One of the last preserved barrier islands in Florida, head here to enjoy its soft sugary sands that pair well with charming waterfront cafes and sunset cruises.

-A year-round vacation destination, Sarasota boasts a string of eight stunning islands tucked away on the Gulf Coast.
-You’re spoiled for choice when it comes to finding the perfect beach area to meet your needs, while family-friendly attractions like Mote Marine Laboratory and Aquarium and Marie Selby Botanical Garden will keep the kids entertained.
-A favorite for its ecotourism philosophy and stunning sunset views, head to Lido Key for a day of sunbathing, or get out on the water to go deep sea fishing, dolphin watching or sailing.
+Sarasota is a year-round vacation destination with a string of eight stunning islands tucked away on the Gulf Coast.
+When finding the perfect beach area to meet your needs, you’re spoiled for choice.
+At the same time, family-friendly attractions like Mote Marine Laboratory and Aquarium and Marie Selby Botanical Garden will keep the kids entertained.
+A favorite for its ecotourism philosophy and stunning sunset views, head to Lido Key for sunbathing or get out on the water to go deep-sea fishing, dolphin watching, or sailing.

-Home to 27 miles of sugar white beaches and family-friendly attractions, Panama City Beach has much more to offer than its Spring Break reputation.
-With nearly 100 public access points, this picturesque beach is perfect for relaxing on its soft, quartz sand, playing a volleyball game or swimming in its Gulf waters.
-For a quiet escape, take a day trip to nearby St. Andrews Park to appreciate its unspoiled natural beauty with a day of biking, snorkeling or kayaking.
+Home to 27 miles of sugar-white beaches, family-friendly attractions, and charming beachfront hotels, Panama City Beach, has much more to offer than its Spring Break reputation.
+With nearly 100 public access points, this picturesque beach is perfect for relaxing on its soft quartz sand, playing a volleyball game, or swimming in its Gulf waters.
+For a quiet escape, take a day trip to nearby St. Andrews Park to appreciate its unspoiled natural beauty with a day of biking, snorkeling, or kayaking.

-Venice has a lot to offer in the way of water sports, fishing and boating, but this small town is famous for something entirely different.
-Take a walk along its shores and discover unique souvenirs, a collection of fossilized shark’s teeth that have washed up on its pearly white beaches.
-Afterwards, explore the historic downtown area and admire the beautiful architecture, browse through the boutiques and dine at local seafood restaurants.
+Venice is an underrated Gulf destination in Florida, offering plenty of opportunities to enjoy water sports, fishing, and boating, but this small town is famous for something entirely different.
+Walk along its shores and discover unique souvenirs, a collection of fossilized shark teeth that have washed up on its pearly white beaches.
+Afterward, explore the historic downtown area, admire the beautiful architecture, browse the boutiques, and dine at local seafood restaurants.

-A nature lovers paradise with white sandy beaches and gorgeous turquoise waters, Naples is an excellent Gulf Coast destination.
-Known for its luxury shopping, world-class golf courses and family-friendly beaches, Naples is a great place to go dolphin watching and fishing.
-Take a stroll along the Naples Pier and watch a colorful sunset, admire underwater marine life in the waters surrounding Delnor-Wiggins Pass State Park or enjoy some fun in the sun with the entire family at Lowdermilk Beach.
+Naples is an excellent Gulf Coast destination, a nature lovers’ paradise with white sandy beaches and gorgeous turquoise waters.
+Known for its luxury shopping, world-class golf courses, and family-friendly beaches, Naples is a great place to go dolphin-watching and fishing.
+Stroll along the shoreline and watch a colorful sunset, admire underwater marine life surrounding Delnor-Wiggins Pass State Park, or enjoy some fun in the sun with the entire family at Lowdermilk Beach.